risk-management-process

 Take heart in knowing that the scariest parts of this risk management process are mostly over.
 Identifying risks will often shake executives from a comfortable mindset, but risk analysis can cause anxiety and sleepless nights.
 We’d never wish that trouble on you, so breathe easy during this next step: risk evaluation.

-Unlike analyzing risk, where you allow your mind to experience the what-ifs, risk evaluation is more about choices.
+Unlike analyzing risk, where you allow your mind to experience the what-ifs, risk evaluation is more about choices and you can easily manage it with software vendor evaluation.
 It’s your chance to decide whether a particular risk is acceptable.
 More informally, it’s your thumbs up or thumbs down moment.
 Combining likelihood and consequence during this step, you evaluate whether an exposure warrants treatment.

 Depend heavily on your management team for this step.
 Do you all agree on the risk evaluation, or do some team members think a vulnerability is more severe than others?
 Don’t be afraid to take a second or third look at a particular risk.
 See it from all angles, and examine the consequences inside and out.